Skip to content

 Emitting Signals

-Emit signals from outside processes - typically from webhook handlers, API endpoints, or background jobs.
-Call the signal like a function with identity params and payload:
+Emit from outside a process — webhook handlers, API endpoints, background jobs.
+Call the signal with a single object: typed path params take Locked<T>entities (the emitter holds the lock), plus any declared data fields.

 webhook-controller.tsTypeScript